pbugnion/gmaps/docs/source/tutorial.rst

 .. image:: _images/drawing_example1.png

-Adding the drawing layer to a map displays drawing controls that let you draw additional shapes on the map, and lets users add arbitrary shapes to the map.
+Adding the drawing layer to a map displays drawing controls that lets users add arbitrary shapes to the map.
 This is useful if you want to react to user events (for instance, if you want to run some Python code every time the user adds a marker).
 This is discussed in the :ref:`reacting-to-user-actions` section.

 To hide the drawing controls, pass ``show_controls=False`` as argument to the drawing layer::